User Guide

 Single-level - one depth, one bottom time.
 Fast for standard square-profile dives.

-Multi-level — any number of segments.
-Each segment has a start depth, end depth, duration, and its own gas.
-Segments connect continuously, so the end depth of segment n becomes the start depth of segment n+1.
-Use this for real-world profiles that are not square — wall dives, cave penetrations with depth changes, wreck swim-throughs.
+Multi-level - any number of segments.
+Each segment has an end depth (To), a duration, and its own gas.
+The start depth (From) is read-only and derived automatically: segment 1 always begins at the surface, and every later segment starts where the previous one ended.
+You only edit To, so the profile is always continuous - you cannot accidentally leave a gap between segments.
+Use this for real-world profiles that are not square - wall dives, cave penetrations with depth changes, wreck swim-throughs.

 Multi-level has one more choice: Direct ascent or Same way back (cave mode).
 Direct ascent is the usual convention - after the last segment you go straight to the surface following deco.
 Same way back is for cave and overhead environments where you must return along the same profile you entered on.
 The planner then: